 Your investments need different attention than your other accounts.
 Investments should be set up to work for you over time and do not require daily check-ins or tinkering.
 There are special tools to help you there.

 One such tool is Personal Capital.
 Personal Capital offers tools to analyze your investments and investment fees, and offers alternative suggestions to align your portfolio to your own investment goals.
 Using the tools at Personal Capital, I was able to save over $300 per year in 401(k) and mutual fund fees.
 That will save me tens of thousands of dollars by the time I reach retirement.
 Personal Capital also offers checking, savings, credit card, and loan account tracking in addition to investments.

 If you want extra help with your investments, new advisor services are designed to help you manage your money with as little work as possible.
 These services also charge far lower fees than traditional financial advisors.
 Personal Capital offers this type of service if you want to work with a human advisor.
-If you are okay with computer algorithms managing your investments, Betterment and Wealthfront are two excellent options.
+If you are okay with computer algorithms managing your investments, Betterment, Blooom, and Wealthfront are excellent options.